 We were brought in to triage and keep everyone accountable to close a $200M deal.

-Our client, an enterprise account manager, was in the final stages of closing a multi-architecture Enterprise License Agreement (ELA) worth more than $200 million.
+Our client was in the final stages of closing a multi-architecture Enterprise License Agreement (ELA) worth more than $200 million.
 Putting it all together meant coordinating numerous departments and people – from finance, legal, and marketing departments to product sales specialists, engineers, architects, and advanced services personnel.

 The massive size of the project, plus its importance, meant that finely tuned organization, project management, and follow-up were vital to success.

 Our client was overwhelmed by the workload required to bring this sale to fruition.
 He also wanted to shorten the timeline in order to make quota.
 Internal sales support only covered a small portion of what was required.
 Plus, our client had other customers he needed to service, and was increasingly unable to do this.